 - The samples from which this data were drawn, especially in the smaller geographic areas and more rural areas, can be very small.
 This makes the estimates more unreliable.
 The Census provides a margin of error along with the estimates both to give you a better idea of how reliable the estimates are and to allow you to perform comparisons using the data between geographic areas and across time (as a general rule of thumb, the larger the margin of error, the less reliable the data).

-However, this means that simple comparisons are no longer possible.
+- Simple comparisons with Census data sets (both decennial and ACS) are no longer possible.
 In order to compare two areas or data from the same area for two different time periods, you will need to conduct a significance test.
 This page from the Census will tell you what data is able to be compared across time, and this handbook for general data users contains more information and detailed instructions for performing comparisons.
 As always, please contact us if you have any problems or questions about working with this data.

 Here are some helpful tips for using ACS information.